Nyadav123/automation-ad-user-enabling-disabling/README.md

 A spreadsheet snapshot is uploaded to S3 for audit.

-For each ID, the AD helper (AyeADAP) binds to AD via NTLM over LDAPS (port 636) and sets userAccountControl bits to disable or enable accounts.
+For each ID, the AD helper (ADAP) binds to AD via NTLM over LDAPS (port 636) and sets userAccountControl bits to disable or enable accounts.

 At the end a summary SNS message is published listing disabled, enabled and invalid IDs.